rage/programming-24/data/support-and-assistance.md

 **Workshop guidance is on a break between June 24 and July 31.
 If you need on campus support during this period, please contact the course email at ohjelmoinnin-mooc@helsinki.fi.**

-**Official guidance is canceled on Thursday, July 4.
-Peer support is available as usual, so feel free to ask questions regardless.**

 *The schedule is subject to change.*

 #### Discord